magarittenguyen/magarittenguyen.github.io/_posts/2022-10-17-STT558-third-blog-post.md

 When looking at the data itself you want to:

-1. Check For Missing Data
+I. Check For Missing Data

 A great place to start looking at your data is to look at the missing data and trying to understand/hypothesize the underlying reason behind its missingness and have a plan on how to deal with them.
 For example, we can't just get rid of these observations because it will introduce bias into your dataest.
 One technique is to rank the columns by least missing to most missing and looking into the columns one by one.
 Missing data is also a feature and should be looked at too.

-2. Provide Basic Descriptions of Your Sample and Features
+II.
+Provide Basic Descriptions of Your Sample and Features

 Providing a basic description of your features and categorizing them helps with this step.
 This will drastically change the visualizations you use and the statistical methods you apply.
 For instnace, we want to see how many rows (samples) and columns (features) are in the dataset.
 Also, we want to ask ourselves -- is it a reasonable sized data to work with?
 If not, how can we subsample as mentioned above.
 Ask questions like -- What is a unique identifier?
 How are the rows unique?
 What are their ranges?
 We can also look at each column, one at a time, to plan for future analaysis.
 Depending on the type of data, we can create different graphs to look at the data -- continuous, discrete, categorical.
 This dictates how we move forawrd because diffrent data requires differnt techniques/statitical method and viusliation (its not one size fits all)).

-3. Identify The Shape of Your Data
+III.
+Identify The Shape of Your Data

 Understand your data by visualizing its distribution/shape.
 Get comfortable with how your data changes across samples and over time.
 Some ways ot do this are with via PMF or PDF.
 Look at mean and variance of each featurr, look into the reasons behind any drastic changes, patterns, low/high values and hypothesize the reason behind this behavior.